MabbottLab/MEGneto/docs/ConfigParams.md

           <summary>Function</summary>
           Where: fcp_1_Task_Epoching for setting up the cfg for epoching.
           <br>
           Meaning: Name of a custom task epoching function to parse data into trials (designed for marker epoching).
-This will likely be “@searchTaskTrialFun” for you.
+This field should be “@searchTaskTrialFun”.
         </details>
       </li>
       <!--TASKFUNC.TYPE-->